hankhjliao/hankhjliao.github.io/content/blog/2020-02-22-deploy-model-on-android-device-using-tvm/index.md

 ## Compile the Android Program

-1. Change directory to the root of the android program.
+1. Change the directory to the root of the Android program.

    `$ cd /usr/tvm/apps/android_deploy`

-2. Generate the apk file.
+2. Generate the APK file.

    `$ gradle clean build --no-daemon`

-3. Create the key which is used to sign apk if you don't have.
+3. Create the key that is used to sign APK if you don't have one.

    `$ bash ./dev_tools/gen_keystore.sh`

-4. Sign the apk file.
+4. Sign the APK file.

    `$ bash ./dev_tools/sign_apk.sh`

-5. The signed apk file will be ``./app/build/outputs/apk/release/tvmdemo-release.apk``
+5. The signed APK file will be ``./app/build/outputs/apk/release/tvmdemo-release.apk``

-6. Copy the apk file from the Docker container.
+6. Copy the APK file from the Docker container.